maknz/slack/README.md

 // Sending a message to a channel, overriding the default username Slack::send('Hello world!', '#general', 'Robot');

-//Sending a message to a channell, overriding the default icon_url Slack::send('Hello world!', '#general', 'Robot','http://imgur.com/robotImage.jpeg');
+//Sending a message to a channel, overriding the default icon_url Slack::send('Hello world!', '#general', 'Robot','http://imgur.com/robotImage.jpeg');

 ```